 BEGINNER & INTERMEDIATE LEVEL INSTRUCTOR

-She found her love for teaching when she had started as a demo-dancer at the age of 12.
-She was a demo-dancer for 2 years and an assistant for 6 years and is still currently assisting for the competitive teams.
+She found her love for teaching when she had started as a demo dancer at the age of 12.
+She was a demo dancer for 2 years and an assistant for 6 years.
 She has helped with a large variety of classes throughout her years of assisting ranging from ages 2-adult.
+Abby will be entering her fourth year of dance during the 2021-2022 dance season.
+She is the current instructor of the 8-10 classes as well as the rising star competition team coach.
 Her favorite part of working with dancers is helping them find their love for dance and seeing their excitement when they finally understand something that they had been working hard on for a long time.

 BEGINNER & INTERMEDIATE LEVEL INSTRUCTOR